medusajs/medusa/docs/content/advanced/backend/gift-cards/index.md

 ---
 description: 'Learn what gift cards are and how they work in the Medusa server.
-Gift Cards are products that the customers can purchase and redeem in their future orders.
 Learn about the relations between Gift Cards and other entities.'
 ---

 # Gift Cards